- Income Tax High-Value Transactions: How to Submit Response in Compliance Portal

 According to OM No. 12011/03/2008- Est. (AL) dated 11 .11.2008 Children's Educational Allowance would be permissible in the case of more than two children only when the number of children exceeds two as a result of second childbirth being twins or more.
 This means that CEA is applicable for the case of 2 eldest surviving children, plus CEA for third or subsequent children will only be permissible in the case of multiple births at the time of second childbirth.
 Furthermore, CEA can also be claimed for a 3rd child in the case of failure of sterilization operation.
 Such reimbursement is admissible only for the first childbirth after the failure of the sterilization operation.

 Q- Can CEA be claimed for a child for the same class twice?

 CEA doesn’t depend on the performance of the children in his/her class.
 Even in the case of failure in a particular class, CEA is still permissible.
 However, CEA is not permissible in the case if the child enrolls in the same class in another school even after passing the class or if he/she leaves in the mid-session.

 Q- Is there any age limit for reimbursement of CEA with respect to children studying nursery classes?

 There is no age limit with respect to minimum age (even play school fees) permissible for claiming CEA reimbursement for children in nursery classes.
 However, there is a maximum age limit for the same, which is stated as 20 years for normal children and 22 years for physically challenged and specially-abled children.

 CEA is admissible in such cases until the end of the current running academic year.
-The payment for the same shall be made by the Government Office in which the under question official used to work before these events and these case as others may be governed by other conditions laid out by the CEA Scheme.
+The payment for the same shall be made by the Government Office in which the under-question official used to work before these events, and this shall be regulated by the other conditions laid out by the CEA Scheme.